 For further information contact Wendy Allan.

 Funding for 15-hours kinder

 The MAV has welcomed the Federal Government’s investment of $406 million to fund 15-hours of kindergarten in 2015, ensuring universal access continues for all children.

 Extension of the national partnership agreement on early childhood education would offer some relief for Victorian families for another 12 months.

-Until this week, funding of the 15-hours was in limbo.
 While the State Government funds 10-hours, the Federal Government was undecided on whether it would continue to fund the extra five hours beyond December.

 The funding announcement is a good start, however long term funding certainty is urgently needed.
 We hope that we can continue working positively and productively with the state and federal governments to find a permanent resolution.